Where now for Jaguar’s flagship?

 Those of a more progressive bent, (including design chief, Ian Callum one assumes), point to Jaguar having wrung this creative execution dry during the Ford era and from a sales and reputational perspective, it didn’t pay dividends.
 However, as previously stated, styling is only one aspect of the XJ’s woes.

 If we agree the current XJ template is going in ever-decreasing circles, there’s an argument for taking a giant leap.
-Americans have gone nuts for crossovers of all sizes and shapes and it’s a trend that shows little sign of abating, given the American enthusiasm for the iconography of the great outdoors.
+Americans have gone nuts for crossovers of all sizes and shapes and it’s a trend that shows little sign of abating.
 It’s also a format that plays well in the Far East, Eastern European, and Gulf state markets.
 By creating a bigger version of the forthcoming F-Pace, Jaguar could produce a more dynamic rival to Bentley and Maserati’s forthcoming SUV’s and join the swelling ranks of the premium crossover tsunami.
 The downside (apart from the abomination factor of course) is the likely encroachment and potential cannibalisation of Range Rover’s market.

 JLR could of course elect to maintain the course they inherited from Ford in 2007 to ever-diminishing returns, but with each passing year this makes less sense.
 Whichever strategy Jaguar eventually adopts, one thing is clear.
 For the XJ, we’re into uncharted waters.
 And as we know, big cats are notoriously averse to getting wet.